Appendix: Config Format Reference

 potential = single_alias_right[trigger_clause]

-- The unique key of an alias is
+- The alias unique key is composed of

-name:subName; duplicates are processed by the overriding strategy/priority. - Cardinality and option checks happen after expansion; consider the final semantics at the use site rather than the declaration.
+name:subName; duplicate definitions are handled by the override strategy / priority. - Cardinality and option validation occur only after expansion; consider the final semantics at the expansion site rather than at the declaration site.

-subNameis a constrained data expression; you can use templates/enums to increase reuse, but avoid being too broad and causing mismatches.
+subNameis a data expression (restricted); templates / enums can be used to increase reusability, but avoid being too broad to prevent false matches.

 Path location: